Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 So what can you do about it anyway?
 We will attempt to answer that here.

 We will tell you just why it should be up to guardians to make the decision for their pet about the need for a microchip.
-We hope guardians who choose to implant their pets will find the information here useful to choose a microchip that would be the least harmful and what considerations a pet with a microchip needs.
+We hope guardians who choose to implant their pets will find the information here useful to choose a microchip that would be the most safe and what considerations a pet with a microchip needs.
+There is no lack of information on the subject and it is challenging to organize in a concise manner.
+We hope you will take the time to find out what you need to know to protect your pet.

-We have no official affiliation with other ChipMeNot websites, just a lot of respect for their efforts.
+We have no official affiliation with other ChipMeNot websites, just a lot of respect for their efforts to raise awareness of the issues.

 There is a whole lot of bullchip being promoted about pet microchips.